 I intentionally booked a long layover in Sydney to get away from the airport a bit, rather than more time spent in touristy Cairns.
 But first I needed a shower in the Virgin Australia lounge which I followed with a train ride into Sydney to explore the area around the city center.

-Note: I made a seperate post discussing the Business Class Meals on this flight.
+Note: I made a separate post discussing the Business Class Meals on this flight.